-If your provider recommends sedation for this procedure, you will be given a sedative (medicine to make you relax) through an intravenous line (IV) in one of your arm veins.
+Before your procedure, you will be given a sedative (medicine to make you relax) through an intravenous line (IV) in one of your arm veins.
 You will stay awake but feel sleepy.
 This is called moderate sedation.
 You will still feel sleepy for a while after the procedure.

 For some people, using moderate sedation is not safe.
-If this is true for you, a member of the anesthesia team will evaluate your health and decide the appropriate level of sedation for your procedure.
+If this is true for you, you will need general anesthesia (medicine to make you sleep during the procedure).